 Most employers will supply power tools, hoists for lifting motorcycles and equipment needed to diagnose engine problems, but they will not provide the mechanic with personal tools that the mechanic will need on a regular basis.
 The tools needed to begin a motorcycle career include basic wrenches and screwdrivers.
 The price for these tools can vary, but generally run around $500.
 Depending on the employers preference, a motorcycle mechanic may be able to build his or her tool supply over time, instead of buying all the tools at once.

 What are Motorcycle Mechanics like?

-Based on our pool of users, motorcycle mechanics tend to be predominately investigative people.
+Based on our pool of users, motorcycle mechanics tend to be predominately realistic people.
 Take our career test to see what career interest category best describes you.

 Motorcycle Mechanics by Strongest Interest Archetype

 Motorcycle mechanics rank highly among careers.
 Overall they rank in the 80th percentile of careers for satisfaction scores.

 Motorcycle Mechanic Career Satisfaction by Dimension

 The most common degree held by motorcycle mechanics is Political Science.
 4% of motorcycle mechanics had a degree in political science before becoming motorcycle mechanics.
 That is over 1 times the average across all careers.
 Automotive Repair graduates are the second most common among motorcycle mechanics, representing 3% of motorcycle mechanics in the Sokanu user base, which is 15.6 times the average.